WiredPulse/Invoke-AZExplorer/README.md

 # Invoke-AZExplorer
-Microsoft Azure Survey

-Invoke-AZExplorer is a set of functions that retrieve vital data from an Azure and 0365 environment.
+Invoke-AZExplorer is a set of functions that retrieve vital data from an Azure and 0365 environment used for intrusion analysis.

 # Script Execution:
 1. Download and execute the script